stuartcusackie/statamic-cache-requester/README.md

 This package utilises the default queue connection and name.
 You can define a separate queue name using the STATAMIC_CACHE_REQUESTER_QUEUE_NAME env variable.

-The queue can be ran manually with this command:

-`php artisan queue:work redis --queue=cacherequester`

-I recommend using a Laravel Forge worker, or something similar, as workers are prone to exit prematurely when using the command line.

 ## Todo

 - Add terms to entry requests